Florida SHIP Indicator and Performance Data Dashboard

 4

-Maternal and Child Health
+Maternal and Child Health (MCH)

 The well-being of women, infants, children and families determines the health of the next generation.
 Events over the life course influence maternal and child health risks and outcomes.
 Differences in health outcomes such as infant mortality, by race and ethnicity, can predict future public health challenges for families, communities and the health care system.